Skip to main content

 Post-TRT or Fertility-Stimulating Protocol Men

-For men who have discontinued TRT or are actively trying to conceive, a specialized protocol is employed to stimulate endogenous and support fertility.
+For men who have discontinued TRT or are actively trying to conceive, a specialized protocol is employed to stimulate endogenous testosterone production and support fertility.
 The body’s natural hormone production can be suppressed during exogenous testosterone administration, necessitating a careful transition strategy.

 They block estrogen’s negative feedback on the hypothalamus and pituitary, thereby increasing the secretion of GnRH, LH, and FSH, which in turn stimulates testicular testosterone production and spermatogenesis.
 Optionally, Anastrozole may be included to manage estrogen levels during this period of hormonal recalibration.